 From time to time, certain donor-restricted endowment funds may have fair values less than the amount required to be maintained by donors or by law (underwater endowments).
 We have interpreted UPMIFA to permit spending from underwater endowments in accordance with prudent measures required under law.
-At September 30, 2022, the William Randolph Hearst Endowment Fund with original gift values of \$200,000, fair values of \$186,055 and deficiencies of \$13,945 were reported in net assets with donor restrictions.
-During the year, the Organization did not appropriate any funds from the underwater endowments.

-The endowment funds previously discussed in general terms consist of the following specific fund:
+The endowment funds previously discussed in general terms consist of the following specific funds: